vehemont/nvdlib/docs/source/CVE.rst

 .. autofunction:: nvdlib.cve.getCVE

 Below are all of the accessible variables within a CVE.
 Since these are assigned as is from the response of the API, I recommend printing some of the values to get an idea of what they will return.
-You can see what the JSON API response looks like here https://nvd.nist.gov/developers/vulnerabilities
+You can see what the JSON API response looks like and more details here https://nvd.nist.gov/developers/vulnerabilities

 .. _cve: